A guide to the Australian Open practice courts

 I also love the:

-- Access and affordability of great tickets inside RLA and MCA.
+- Access and affordability of great tickets on RLA and MCA

 - Huge grounds that are only a short walk from Melbourne’s central business district

 - Way the city of Melbourne and locals get fully immersed in the tennis experience

 - Colours of the grounds and player outfits

 - Sponsors and all the activities they offer at the grounds.